lfads/lfads-run-manager/docs/index.md

        fileShellScriptRunQueue: '~/lorenz_example/runs/exampleRun/run_lfadsqueue.py'
 ```

-Then you can simply run `python run_lfadsqueue.py`, a script which was automatically genrated to fire off all the LFADS jobs in parallel, load-balancing as many as your system can handle across available GPUs.
+Then you can simply run `python run_lfadsqueue.py`, a script which was automatically generated to fire off all the LFADS jobs in parallel, load-balancing as many as your system can handle across available GPUs.
 Then wait a few hours/days...

 As they finish, you can load and visualize the results easily in Matlab.
-Here we plot the smoothed rates
+Here we plot the inferred, single-trial firing rates of the first neuron:

 ```matlab
 run = rc.runs('single_dataset001', 1);